Confused About Your Financial Aid?

 - Lack of an Admissions Application

-Is there Financial Aid available over the Summer?
+Is there Financial Aid available for the Summer Semester?

-To request summer financial aid, please complete a Summer Revision Request form on the Financial Aid Forms page, shortly after Summer registration is made available.
+To request summer financial aid, please complete a Summer Revision Request form, shortly after Summer registration is made available.
 Do not submit a Summer Revision form if you are not registered in the classes for which you are requesting aid.
-The amount of aid offered, the budget, and the eligibility for additional funding are based on your summer credit load, your living arrangements, as well as other variables including residency, aggregate loan limits, and grade level.
+The amount of aid offered, the budget, and the eligibility for additional funding are based on your summer credit load, your living arrangements, as well as other variables including residency, aggregate loan limit, and grade level.

-When most UAA students apply for financial aid, they are awarded financial aid for the Fall and Spring semesters only.
+When UAA students apply for financial aid, most are awarded financial aid for the Fall and Spring semesters only.
 If you plan to attend school in the summer, it is important to budget your aid at the beginning of the academic year.
-If you need any guidance planning your summer aid, please contact your academic adviser and the Office of Student Financial Assistance.
+If you need any guidance planning your summer aid, please contact the Office of Student Financial Assistance.

 Some of my funding was returned because I "received additional resources"...
 Why?